Take a Photo Tour

 Visitors during Labor

-Our flexible visitation policy allows you to determine who visits and when.
+Our flexible visitation guidelines allows you to determine who visits and when.
 At Texas Health Fort Worth, our family-centered maternity care philosophy embraces the important role of your entire support system in the birth of your child.
 You may decide who you want to be present for the birth - this includes siblings - although we request that an adult other than your support person accompany any children.

 Visitors during the Birth